oracle-livelabs/converged/microservices-data-refactoring/calculate-affinity/calculate-affinity.md

 1. Using simulated data created in Lab 2, skip task 3.
 2. If you have your own STS, replace sqlset-name='tkdradata' with your own sqlset-name={your_own}.
-3. You can start at Task 3 to use SQL tuning set from Health Care as an example.
+3. You can start at Task 3 to use the SQL tuning set from Health Care as an example.

 ## Task 1: Create Graph Metadata Tables

 In this task, we will create a set of metadata tables that we will use to store the information we need to perform community detection in the next lab.
 We will create one table called `TABLESET_TABLES` that will contain a list of all of the tables that were used in the workload capture and how many times each table was accessed and/or participated in a join.
 A second table called `TABLE_MAP` will be used to store the affinities between pairs of tables.
-Later, when we create a graph, the first table will describe the vertices and the second table will describe the edges.
+Later, when we create a graph, the first table will describe the vertices, and the second table will describe the edges.

 1. Create the graph metadata tables by running the following statements - make sure you run these in your `TKDRADATA` SQL Worksheet (not the `ADMIN` user's worksheet):